astronomer/airflow-guides/guides/what-is-a-sensor.md

 - `mode`: How the sensor operates.
 There are two options:
     - `poke`: This is the default mode.
 When using `poke`, the sensor occupies a worker slot for the entire execution time and sleeps between pokes.
 This mode is best if you expect a short runtime for the sensor.
     - `reschedule`: When using this mode, the sensor will release its worker slot the criteria is not met and will reschedule the next check at a later time.
 This mode is best if you expect a long runtime for the sensor, because it is less resource intensive and frees up workers for other tasks.
 - `poke_interval`: If using `poke` mode, this is the time in seconds that the sensor waits in between checks for whether the condition is met.
+The default is 30 seconds.
 - `exponential_backoff`: If using `poke` mode and set to `True`, this will allow for exponentially longer wait times between pokes.
 - `timeout`: The total time in seconds the sensor should wait for.
 If the condition has not been met when this time is reached, the task will fail.
 - `soft_fail`: If set to `True`, the task will be marked as skipped on failure.